cas-bioinf/rboAnalyzer/readme.md

 ```shell
 rboAnalyzer --version
 ```
-Which should return the version number.
+which should return the version number.

 ## Preparation